Pieloth/ASUS-G713PV-fix/README.md

 Delay between 1 to more than 30 minutes after standby start!

 Huge step ahead: mixing Modern Standby and Hibernation now possible without freeze.

-Hibernation recommended to start at least 1 hour after Modern Standby start.
+Hibernation recommended to start at least 1 hour after Modern Standby start, so that Modern Standby Orchestartor can do its duty and saves SSD lifetime too

 Did set it to 3 hours like former legacy default Windows settings.
-Modern Standby Orchestartor can do its duty and saves SSD lifetime too

 > [!NOTE]
 > Sometimes, rarely, Windows Orchestrator hang, and will not let laptop sleep at all
 >